92chuck/Eco-Market/README.md

 If you want to explore with Eco Market, feel free to clone this repo!
 After cloning, please enter the following commands:

-Setup your own mongoDB database and paste into .env MongoDB_URL and JWT_KEY, SALT, PORT
+Create .env file with the followings (PORT, MONGO_URL, SALT, JWT_KEY)

 npm i
 npm run seed
 npm start

 Admin ID : admin1 & PW : Admin1@
 Sign up or Sign in with ID : user1 & PW : User1@

 Runs the app in the development mode.